Tungabhadra Dam: Technical details

 The dam forms the biggest reservoir across the Tungabhadra River with 101 tmcft of gross storage capacity at full reservoir level (FRL) 498 m MSL, and a water spread area of 378 square kilometres.
 The dam is 49.39 meters high above its deepest foundation.
 The left canals emanating from the reservoir supply water for irrigation to the entirety of Karnataka.
 The two right bank canals—one at low level and the other at high level—serve irrigation for Karnataka and the Rayalaseema region of Andhra Pradesh.
 Hydropower units are installed on canal drops.
-The reservoir water is used to supply water to downstream the barrages Rajolibanda and Sunkesula located on the Tungabhadra River.
+The reservoir water is used to supply water to the downstream barrages Rajolibanda and Sunkesula located on the Tungabhadra River.
 The identified water use from the project is 220 tmcft by the Krishna Water Disputes Tribunal.
 Karnataka and Andhra Pradesh got 151 tmcft and 79 tmcft water use entitlement respectively.

 Harness

 Water commission

 In 1954, the Central Water Commission advised the participating states to execute the water harness project in two stages.
 The first stage included an unlined canal with a head discharge of 2300 cusecs and the second stage a lined canal with 4000 cusecs head discharge.

 The first stage scheme was inaugurated by Sir Chandulal Madhavlal Trivedi, Governor of Andhra Pradesh, on 2 October 1956 under the presidency of K. Manjappa, Chief Minister of Mysore.
 The first stage was almost completed by June 1966 at a cost of Rs.
 920 lakhs: the canal was commissioned by releasing water for irrigation on 27 July 1966.

 The second stage was approved in June 1967 for Rs.
 385 lakhs.
 The works were completed by June 1970 at an estimated cost of Rs.
 487 lakhs.